 Displays the subscriber’s avatar URL.

-Displays the date which a subscriber subscribed to your blog.
+Displays the date on which a subscriber subscribed to your blog.

 Displays the subscriber’s secret confirmation key.

 Replace $subscriber_field with any custom field that you’ve added to your website to display the value of that field.
 For example, phone in the image below.

-These merge tags are only available when setting up a new posts notification campaign.
+These merge tags are only available when setting up a new-post notification campaign.

 Displays the post’s summary.